-If you have a low credit score, you can use the following ways to improve your credit rating:
+If you have a low credit score, you can use the following ways to improve your credit score:

-Credit reference agencies and prospective lenders will use this to find out who you are and where you live.
+Credit reference agencies and prospective lenders need to find out who you are and where you live.
 The reason as to why being registered on the electoral roll improves your credit rating is because lenders can confirm that you have provided accurate information.
 The interested parties can also confirm your identity and avoid problems associated with identity theft or fraud.

-Paying your bills on time and ensuring that your balances remain low are the most important factors of building your credit.
+Paying your bills and credit cards on time and ensuring that your balances remain low are the most important factors of building your credit.
 Your payment history is one of the crucial factors making up your credit score.
-For this reason, Late or missed payments can remain in your credit report for up to 6 years.
+For this reason, late or missed payments can remain in your credit report for up to 6 years.
 Besides, lenders look at your payment history to find out if you are a responsible borrower or not.

 You can apply for credit building credit card if you have a poor credit history.
 The card will have a low credit limit and a high-interest rate.
-This is because the lenders still see you as a high-risk borrower.
-However, by using the credit building credit card to pay off your monthly payments, you can prove that you are creditworthy, improve your credit rating and apply for other types of loans and cards after improving your credit rating.
+This is because creditors still see you as a high-risk borrower.
+However, by using the credit building credit card to pay off your monthly payments, you can prove that you are creditworthy, improve your credit score and apply for other types of loans and cards after improving your credit rating.

 A shared credit account means your credit report information is linked.
 This happens in joint credit accounts or joint finances.
-When you apply for credit such as a loan or mortgage with your spouse, you will automatically be financially associated with them.
+If you make credit applications such as a loan or mortgage with your spouse, you will automatically be financially associated with them.

 Your financial associates will affect your loan eligibility.
 This is because lending companies may check your partner’s credit history before approving your loan.
 The creditors will assume that if, for instance, your partner has been made bankrupt, you will need to help in repaying their debts before you can make a payment on yours.